Fame is indeed beautiful and benign and gentle and satisfying, but happiness is something at once tender and brilliant beyond all things.

 Meaning

-The message behind “Fame is indeed beautiful and benign and gentle and satisfying, but happiness is something at once tender and brilliant beyond all things.” revolves around happiness.
-It suggests that joy grows from gratitude and balance, making it relatable to many people's experiences.
+“Fame is indeed beautiful and benign and gentle and satisfying, but happiness is something at once tender and brilliant beyond all things.” presents a viewpoint centered on happiness.
+It implies that joy grows from gratitude and balance and encourages us to remember that gratitude invites more joy.

 Theme